Sim-to-Lab-to-Real: Safe Reinforcement Learning with Shielding and Generalization Guarantees: Acknowledgement

 \section{Acknowledgement}

-Allen Z. Ren and Anirudha Majumdar were supported by the Toyota Research Institute (TRI), the NSF CAREER award [2044149], and the Office of Naval Research [N00014-21-1-2803].
+Allen Z. Ren and Anirudha Majumdar were supported by the Toyota Research Institute (TRI), the NSF CAREER award [2044149], the Office of Naval Research [N00014-21-1-2803], and the School of Engineering and Applied Science at Princeton University through the generosity of William Addy ’82.
 This article solely reflects the opinions and conclusions of its authors and not ONR, NSF, TRI or any other Toyota entity.
 We would like to thank Zixu Zhang for his valuable advice on the setup of the physical experiments.